lasrol/ThrallBot-docs/index.md

 + **!insertfilename**

-    - Commands the bot to play the selected file
+   <p> - Commands the bot to play the selected file
-    - You can que multiple repeats of the soundfile selected by adding 'x' at the end of the command (*example: !insertfilename x5*)
+    - You can que multiple repeats of the soundfile selected by adding 'x' at the end of the command (*example: !insertfilename x5*)</p>

 + **!gank**